What does “Levity” mean?

 Is a hot dog a sandwich?

 Yes.
-At least, in the state of WA, hot dogs are legally considered sandwiches, according to WAC 314-02-035, which is the liquor license for restaurants.
+At least, in the state of WA (yes, I know that we’re in Idaho…), hot dogs are legally considered sandwiches, according to WAC 314-02-035, which is the liquor license for restaurants.
 According to them, “‘Entree’ means the main course of a meal.
 Some examples of entrees are fish, steak, chicken, […] sandwiches, and breakfast items.”

-I know of a local venue that sold hot dogs in order to qualify to obtain this liquor license, in which hot dogs technically (and legally) falls under the category of, “Sandwich.”
+I know of a WA-based venue that sold hot dogs in order to qualify to obtain this liquor license, in which hot dogs technically (and legally) fell under the category of, “Sandwich.”